 After the “frugal” fishy Christmas Eve, Italians are ready to welcome meat to their tables again.

 So expect anything from tortellini (in broth) to lasagne, from stuffed Cappone (castrated domestic cock, usually stuffed with sausages, prunes, chestnuts, and herbs) to roast pork or rabbit.

 Of course, before that, a cheese board or a charcuterie plate with prosciutto, pancetta, lard, and salami will welcome you to the table.

 Of course, there’s going to be something sweet to end the feast: another Panettone or Pandoro, but also torrone, strudel, cannoli, struffoli, cookies, and cakes.

 IF you have dinner, it’s usually leftovers or a light broth.

 After the strenuous digestion (supported by a tiny glass or two of amaro or limoncello), there are a few afternoon traditions:

-- go for a walk in a beautiful spot in the city.
-In Rome, for example, there’s the extra-crowded Piazza Navona, or the 100 Cribs exhibition (an art show of 100 artisanal Cribs from Italy and the rest of the World).
-In the piazzas and the streets, you’ll meet people, and find fair stands with games, treats, and various entertainers, like Zampognari.
+- Go for a walk in a beautiful spot in the city.
+In Rome, for example, there’s the extra-crowded Piazza Navona, or the One Hundred Cribs exhibition (an art show of one hundred artisanal Cribs from Italy and the rest of the World).
+You’ll meet people in the piazzas and the streets and find fair stands with games, treats, and various entertainers, like Zampognari.
 If you want to be alone and rest a bit, there are a lot of parks and villas to go for a walk.

-- go to the movies (or the opera, if that’s a lucky year!), but this is something you must have planned: unless you book a few days, or weeks, in advance, you’ll never find tickets!
+- Go to the movies (or the opera, or the theater), but this is something you must have planned: unless you book a few days, or weeks, in advance, you’ll never find tickets!

-Enjoy your Christmas day in Italy and spread some love!
+Enjoy your Christmas in Italy and spread some, so needed, love!